redpanda-data/connect/README.md

 Documentation for Benthos components, concepts and recommendations can be found in the [docs directory.][general-docs]

-For building your own stream processors using Benthos as a framework check out the [stream package][godoc-url], which also includes some examples.
+For guidance on how to configure more advanced stream processing concepts such as stream joins, enrichment workflows, etc, check out the [cookbooks section.][cookbooks]

-For some applied examples of Benthos such as streaming and deduplicating the Twitter firehose to Kafka [check out the examples section][examples-docs].
+For guidance on building your own custom plugins check out [this example repo.][plugin-repo]

 ## Run